daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 has_children: false
 ---

-# VALAR_W1
+# VALAR W1: Window Opener Setup Instructions

 Use the Table of Content below to find the information you need.
+If starting new, begin at the top and work your way down, step by step.

 {: .no_toc }